dok-am/ironic-title-corelib/README.md

 # < Ironic Title > CoreLib
 > Still WIP!!!

-Unity Framework for quick and simple bootstrapping
+Unity Framework for quick and simple game architecture building

 ## Basic idea
 This is a universal and simple framework for quick setup of small-scale games architecture.
 It provides:
 - Entry Point
-- Services holder
+- Contexs as a Service Providers
+- Transitions between scenes
 - UI structure base
+- UI universal classes
 - FSM base with transitional states
 - Some useful interfaces
 - Universal services base like for static data storage